GrahamLaidler/SimulationShapelets/README.md

 [![DOI](https://zenodo.org/badge/631010467.svg)](https://zenodo.org/badge/latestdoi/631010467)

 This repository contains data and code used for a shapelet analysis of simulation trajectories.
+The methods and results are presented in the following paper: [Simulation shapelets: Comparing characteristics of time-dynamic trajectories](https://doi.org/10.1080/17477778.2024.2449033).

 To use, clone the repository.
 Refer to the [instructions](https://pkgdocs.julialang.org/v1.2/environments/#Using-someone-else's-project-1) for setting up Julia environments.